ipnz/Docs/Policies/ModernSchools.md

 - Deliver an ICT curriculum that engages pupils and equips them with the skills and knowledge needed for further study and the 21st century workplace.
 - Manage technology infrastructure and services professionally, offering access to tools and resources anywhere, anytime and achieving best value when purchasing technology.

-**5        **  **Policy proposals**
+## 5 Policy proposals

+### 5.1 Steady support

-**5.1       **  **Steady support:** The Internet Party will continue to support current initiatives to give schools free, fast and uncapped Internet connections, upgrading network cabling and wireless connectivity.
+The Internet Party will continue to support current initiatives to give schools free, fast and uncapped Internet connections, upgrading network cabling and wireless connectivity.
 We will ensure that there is effective oversight so that the work is complete by the end of 2016, is delivering high quality outputs to budget, and is responsive to feedback.

         The Internet Party will support schools and teachers to further develop formal and informal external networks for collaboration, innovation and resource creation.

+### 5.2 Boost ICT in schools

-**5.2       **  **Boost ICT in schools:** The Internet Party believes that schools need financial assistance beyond the regular operational funding in making a step-change to prepare for the digital transformation of schooling underway.
+The Internet Party believes that schools need financial assistance beyond the regular operational funding in making a step-change to prepare for the digital transformation of schooling underway.

-**       ** This includes further professional development for teachers, upgrades to ICT equipment, creating learning spaces, and better technical support.
+This includes further professional development for teachers, upgrades to ICT equipment, creating learning spaces, and better technical support.

         The Internet Party will triple the amount of annual ICT funding to state and state-integrated schools.
 This will be an additional government expenditure of about $75 million per year.